Collective quantum phase slips in multiple nanowire junctions: Discussions and Conclusions

-\acknowledgements This work is supported by the National Natural Science Foundation of China Grant No.~91121015, the National Basic Research Program of China Grant No.~2014CB921401, and the NSAF Grant No.~U1330201.
-MHY acknowledges the support of the National Basic Research Program of China Grant No.~2011CBA00300, and the National Natural Science Foundation of China Grant Nos.~61033001 and~61361136003.
+This work is supported by the National Key Research and Development Program of China (Grant No. 2016YFA0301200), the National Natural Science Foundation of China (Grant Nos.
+U1801661 and 11774022), and the Hong Kong GRF Grant No. 15301717.
+T.F.L. is partially supported by Science Challenge Project (Grant No. TZ2018003).